Let's Talk Deodorant

 This is what your internal mammary chain looks like:

-Clearly, deodorant is worth discussing.
-What we put on our skin goes in.
 Deodorants are absorbed and travel these pathways and into lymph glands.
 The lymph system itself is connected all throughout your body, so those chemicals we listed above, who knows where they may end up.

 What we do know is that, in women with breast cancer, high levels of aluminum and deodorant parabens were found in nipple fluid.
 Breastfeeding mamas – please think about this!
 Your baby spends a lot of time nestled in your arms and against your breasts.
 Even though our bodies have a fantastic filtering system, why flood them with so many chemicals when we could use that energy to nourish our babes?

 Studies also show a high incidence of breast cancer in the upper outer quadrant of the breast, nearest to where antiperspirants are applied (source).
 Remember, it's good and healthy to perspire.
+Sweating allows the lymph nodes in our armpits to excrete excess hormones and toxins in the breast tissue.

 Wyld Deodorant Bar, 90 gr – a natural, very effective deodorant bar that couldn't be easier to apply.
 Absorbs moisture, eliminates odor and fights odor-causing bacteria.
 Also good for the overall defense system.
 Formulated with a refreshing scent of lemongrass, thyme and peppermint.
 The bar format is wrapped in paper for a mess-free and waste-free solution.